carucate [Latin, English]

 In that part of Britain called the Danelaw, a unit of land area, the amount of land that could be kept in cultivation by a single plow, = 8 bovates.
 Also called a carucata.
 Usually translated as plough-land, but often used as a synonym for the hide.
+In the Domesday Book, however, a land measurement in hides is often followed by an equivalent in carucates, which has led to speculation that the Normans desired to convert the English land measurement system to carucates.

-Like the hide, the carucate was not a unit of land area, but a unit of obligation for military service and taxes.
-Hollister hypothesizes on good evidence that, "the select-fyrd duty was assessed in the Danelaw at the standard rate of one man from a particular number of carucates, a number which was generally known at the time but is unknown to us.1" Round2 proposes that the number is 6.
+Like the hide, the carucate was not a unit of geometrical land area, but a unit of obligation for military service and taxes.
+Hollister hypothesizes on good evidence that, “the select-fyrd duty was assessed in the Danelaw at the standard rate of one man from a particular number of carucates, a number which was generally known at the time but is unknown to us.¹” Round² proposes that the number is 6.

 In 1194, set at 100 acres.